 ReporterBase Digital Signature Proxy (RB-DSP) lets you apply reporters’ digital signatures to their RB-PDF Transcripts through the normal production process.
-RB-DSP is a free way to apply digital signatures to electronic transcripts efficiently in-house while maintaining the integrity of the signature.
+RB-DSP is a free and easy way to apply digital signatures to electronic transcripts efficiently in-house while maintaining the integrity of the signature.

 How it works

 Reporters and RB court reporting firms can sign up for free at Reporterbase.com.
-Reporters must also obtain their own individual digital signatures/IDs.
-Depending on which 3rd-party certificate authority they chose, they could incur costs, but we recommend reporters get a free digital ID from Sectigo.
-These free certificates are good for a year.
-Reporters can find step-by-step instructions on Reporterbase.com.
+Reporters must also set up their digital signatures/IDs on the site.
+These free certificates are good for 2 years.

-Reporters register their digital ID with Reporterbase.com and upload a scan of their handwritten signature to the site.
+Reporters generate their digital certificate at Reporterbase.com and upload a scan of their handwritten signature to the site.
 They also designate which RB-using court reporting agencies they will permit to apply their signature to their RB-PDF transcripts.

-After registering with Reporterbase.com, whenever a designated agency applies the reporter’s signature to a transcript, the usage is recorded in a log that the reporter can monitor on ReporterBase.com.
+After that, whenever a designated agency applies the reporter’s signature to a transcript, the usage is recorded in a log that the reporter can monitor on Reporterbase.com.

 For the court reporting agency, it couldn’t be easier: The production staff simply clicks a button on an RB-PDF transcript, then clicks on the transcript where they want the signature to appear.
 RB9 automatically knows which signature to apply and automatically records its use in both the agency’s and the reporter’s logs.

-To help your reporters purchase & set up their digital signatures on reporterbase.com, give them the RB Digital Signature Proxy Guide for Reporters .
-They can also find step-by-step video.
+To help your reporters generate & set up their free digital signatures on Reporterbase.com, give them the RB Digital Signature Proxy Guide for Reporters .
+They can also find step-by-step instructions on Reporterbase.com.

 It is automatic.
 A court reporting firm’s production department does not need to know reporters’ personal information, such as user IDs and passwords, to apply their signatures.